 CLES is the UK’s leading, independent think and do tank realising progressive economics for people and place.
 Our aim is to achieve social justice, good local economies and effective public services for everyone, everywhere.

-We are a think and do tank, which means that our thinking and strategic policy activity is informed by our practice.
-Our practice is informed by creative thinking to resolve problems or need.
-We are part of a global network of ‘thinkers and doers’ who are articulating and progressing a new socially just mainstream in economics and social policy.
+We are a think and do tank, which means that our creative thinking and strategic policy activity is informed by our practice.
+We are part of a global network of ‘thinkers and doers’ who are articulating and progressing a new, socially just mainstream in economics and social policy.

 Our experienced team are specialists in their fields, and at the forefront of pioneering work relating to Local Government, local economic development, community wealth building, system change and co-production, housing, public health, cultural assets, environmental change, place-making and planning, procurement, finance and investment, good governance and devolution, employability and skills, social value and inclusive growth.